bencardoen/resources/README.md

 The file is now available in your project, and you can use it, synchronize it, and so on.
 You can also change the branch so changes do not clash.
 ![example](example.png)

+## Files

+- setup.tex: common packages and their configuration options.
+Includes Abbreviations.tex
+- Abbreviations.tex: Acronyms (with citation) for use in acro v2.8+.
+Citations depend on `references.bib`
+- references.bib: Common bibliography, exported from Zotero